-You will be randomly allocated to receive two doses of ChAdOx1 nCoV-19 or MenB, and you will not know which one you have had.
-This will be given as an injection at the top of your arm and we will cover the vaccine site with a dressing.
-We will need to keep an eye on you to make sure they are OK for 60 minutes (+/- 30 minutes) after the vaccine.
-Overall the visit will take up to one hour.
+Your child will be randomly allocated to receive two doses of ChAdOx1 nCoV-19 or MenB, and neither they nor you will know which one they have had.
+This will be given as an injection at the top of the child's arm and we will cover the vaccine site with a dressing.
+We will need to keep an eye on your child to make sure they are OK for up to 60 minutes (+/- 30 minutes) after the vaccine.
+Overall the visit will take approximately one hour.

 We may ask to photograph the vaccination site.
-You will not be identifiable in these photographs, as only the vaccination site and the unique trial number will be visible.
+Your child will not be identifiable in these photographs, as only the vaccination site and the unique trial number will be visible.
 These photographs may be shown to other professional staff, used for educational purposes, or included in a scientific publication.